 In the next few years, Russell did recover from the storm damage, and according to his promise, he began to look for ways to use his farm for God’s work.
 In 1968, Russell sold some of his property and purchased a tractor to use in developing the lake.
 In 1970, the Bakers donated the newly formed 15-acre lake, their new home, a barn, and the remaining 77 acres of the original Baker farm to the Northwest Yearly Meeting of Friends.
 In 1975, Tilikum came under the ministry of George Fox University.
 As of Jan.
 1, 2012, ownership of Tilikum transferred back to the Northwest Yearly Meeting of Friends.

-Other Tilikum history resources
+Additional Tilikum historic resources

 In 1984 Tilikum produced a double slide projector show that was shown in sync with an audio cassette.
 It’s clearly dated, but the primary message is still the same.